Angular-Dynamic-Hooks/ngx-dynamic-hooks/README.md

 class MyPlatformServerService implements PlatformService {

   /**
-   * This method should remove an element's child nodes.
+   * Removes an element's child nodes.
-   * The method should not throw an exception when the given element doesn't exist.
+   * Should not throw an exception when the given element doesn't exist.
    */
   clearChildNodes(element: any): void {
     //...
   }

   /**
-   * Should return an element corresponding to a token and hookId.
+   * Returns an element corresponding to a token and hookId.
-   * The impelemtation should not throw an exception when the given element doesn't exist.
-It should return null instead.
+   * Should return null on error or when the element does not exist.
    */
   findPlaceholderElement(contentElement: any, token: string, hookId: string): any {
     //...
   }

   /**
-   * Should return an attribute value of a given element.
+   * Returns an attribute value of a given element.
-   * The implementation shoud return null in case there's an error or element or attribute don't exist.
+   * Shoud return null on error or when the element/attribute does not exist.
    */
   getAttribute(element: any, attributeName: string): string {
     //...
   }

   /**
-   * Should return an array of element's child nodes.
+   * Returns an array of an element's child nodes.
-   * If there's no child node, it should return an empty array.
-   * It should return null when the given node doesn't exist.
+   * Should return an empty array if there are no child nodes and null when the given node does not exist.
    */
   getChildNodes(node: any): any[] {
     //...
   }

   /**
-   * Should return the Angular version.
+   * Returns the Angular version
-   * In case no version can be identified or there's an error, it should return 0.
+   * Should return 0 in case no version can be identified.
    */
   getNgVersion(): number {
     //...
   }

   /**
-   * Should return an element's tag name.
+   * Returns an element's tag name.
-   * Should return null when tag name cannot be found or element doesn't exist.
+   * Should return null on error, when a tag name cannot be found or the element does not exist.
    */
   getTagName(element: any): string {
     //...
   }

   /**
-   * Should return the parent node of a given element.
+   * Returns the parent node of a given element.
-   * Should return null when the given element doesn't exist.
+   * Should return null when the given element does not exist.
    */
   getParentNode(element: any): any {
     //...
   }

   /**
-   * Should return the inner text of an element.
+   * Returns the inner text of an element.
-   * The implementation should return null when the given element doesn't exist.
+   * Should return null when the given element doesn't exist.
    */
   getInnerText(element: any): string {
     //...
   }

   /**
-   * Should remove a child element from a given parent element.
+   * Removes a child element from a given parent element.
-   * The implementation should throw an exception when parent element or child element don't exist.
+   * Should not throw an exception when the parent or child element do not exist.
    */
   removeChild(parentElement: any, childElement: any): void {
     //...
   }

   /**
-   * Should return the sanitized version of a given content.
+   * Returns the sanitized version of a given content.
    */
   sanitize(content: string): string {
     //...
   }

   /**
-   * Should set the inner content (e.g. innerHTML in browser) of a geiven element.
+   * Sets the inner content (e.g. innerHTML in browser) of a given element.
-   * The implementation should not throw an exception when the given element doesn't exist.
+   * Should not throw an exception when the given element does not exist.
    */
   setInnerContent(element: any, content: string): void {
     //...